waynebloss/waynemon-log/issues/2018-10/09-Watchdog_Reboot_Error.md

 as an error and that the watchdog shutdown is part of normal business.
 - There were also quite a few reports of users seeing high resource usage by the watchdog software components.
-- So, let's find a way to disable it.fff
+- So, let's find a way to disable it or at least get rid of the error.

 ## Solutions

 I honestly can't remember the exact solution I used!
-Most likely setting the time correctly using `timeset` had fixed it (see last point below).
+Most likely setting the time correctly using `timeset` had fixed it by getting rid of the error (see last point below).

 - Bookmarked: [same problem with list of things they tried.](https://serverfault.com/questions/911697/watchdog-watchdog0-watchdog-did-not-stop)
 - Bookmarked: [4 Ways to disable NMI Watchdog](https://www.pcsuggest.com/disable-nmi-watchdog-linux/#4_Permanently_disable_NMI_watchdog_through_boot_parameter).